fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 - `replace` rewrites `require`s.
 In this example, our requires resolve to `[github.com/example/one v1.2.3, github.com/example/other v2.0.0]`

+This strategy will attempt to fill in transitive dependencies by calling out to Go tools.
+If it fails or `fossa analyze` is invoked with `--static-analysis-only`, the strategy will report what it found in `go.mod` without any transitive dependencies.

 ## FAQ

 ### Why do I see a dependency in `go.mod`, but it is not reflected in FOSSA?